-Pendle Hill Landscape Partnership Scheme is an ambitious four year programme of activity based around the heritage and landscape of Pendle Hill, led by the Forest of Bowland AONB and supported by the Heritage Lottery Fund.
+Pendle Hill Landscape Partnership Scheme is an ambitious four year programme of activity based around the heritage and landscape of Pendle Hill, led by the Forest of Bowland AONB and supported by the National Lottery Heritage Fund.

 The scheme has five aims:

 - We will restore, enhance and conserve the heritage and landscape of Pendle Hill

 - We will re-connect people with the landscape

 - We will re-connect people and the past

 - We will bring together the two sides of the hill